 Kent J. Cummings is a Partner with Hinshaw & Culbertson LLP, in Chicago, where he focuses his practice on working with insurers, insureds, and self-insureds in all aspects of insurance-related law.
 He works with companies to create effective risk management strategies, including both traditional and nontraditional insurance programs, such as captive insurance, risk retention groups, and risk purchasing groups.
 Mr. Cummings has authored several articles on a wide variety of insurance issues and lectured in the past on insurance-related matters.
 He earned his B.A. from the University of Maine and J.D. cum laude from the Loyola University Chicago School of Law.

-J. Timothy Eaton is a Partner at Taft Stettinius & Hollister LLP, in Chicago, concentrating his practice in appeals, commercial litigation, and arbitrations.
-He has served as President of the Chicago Bar Association, President of the Illinois State Bar Association, and as a member of the American Academy of Appellate Lawyers.
-Mr. Eaton is currently Vice Chair of the Review Board of the ARDC.
-He earned his B.A. from Miami University, his J.D. cum laude from Southern Illinois University School of Law, and his LL.M. from Washington University School of Law.
+J. Timothy Eaton is a Partner at Taft Stettinius & Hollister LLP, in Chicago, where he concentrates his practice on appellate law and arbitrations.
+Mr. Eaton is Past President of the Illinois State and Chicago Bar Associations as well as the Appellate Lawyers Association.
+He earned his B.A. from Miami University, his J.D. from Southern Illinois University School of Law, and his LL.M from Washington University Law School.

 James R. Figliulo is a Partner at Figliulo & Silverman, P.C., in Chicago.
 He is a recipient of the Judge Joel M. Flaum Award presented by the Chicago Inn of Court (2015) and the Justice John Paul Stevens Award presented by the Chicago Bar Association and the Chicago Bar Foundation (2015).
 Mr. Figliulo also received the 2010 America Inns of Court Professionalism Award.
 He earned his B.A. from St. Mary’s University and his J.D. from the University of Arizona College of Law, where he was a William Spaid Memorial Scholar.